gnadnivek/gnadnivek.github.io/README.md

 required an intent schema and a sample utterances.
 These two requirements proved difficult, needing a complete code to work.
 For this we used a basic Lambda skill that the AWS lambda service provided on the website.
-Using that sample skill we were able to install skills onto the raspberry pi with Alexa.
+Using that sample skill we were able to install skills onto the Raspberry Pi with Alexa.

 We started coding the skill using Python.
 Connection to the database proved simple with just 3 lines of code, and adding permissions.
-Main goal was developing code for adding and deleting data in the Dynamo database.
+Main goal was developing code for adding and deleting data in the DynamoDB database.
 Adding and deleting codes were done in methods, so they can be easily utilized anywhere in the code

 ### Creating the Database